-EXAMS, AND EXEMPTIONS
+EXAMS AND EXEMPTIONS

-Students in grades 7-12 will be required to take nine weeks tests and semester exams.
-All nine- weeks tests are comprehensive for the nine-week period.
-Both semester exams (1st semester exam and final end of the year exam) are comprehensive from the beginning of the semester.
-Students in grades 7 - 11 may be exempt from one (1) final end-of-year exam in any class in which they have a 90 or above average and no unexcused absences for the entire school year.
+Students in grades 6-12 will be required to take mid-term and semester exams.
+Both exams (mid-term exam and final end of the course exam) are comprehensive from the beginning of the semester.
+Students in grades 6 - 11 may be exempt from any final end-of-year exam in any class in which they have a 90 or above average and no unexcused absences for the entire school year.
 Seniors will be exempt from a semester class exam if they have a 90 or above grade average and no unexcused absences in that semester class and will be exempt from final exams if they have a 90 or above grade average and no unexcused absences.
 School- related absences will not count against a student in determining eligibility for exemption.

-No student will be allowed to take semester exams or final exams prior to the scheduled exam times.
+No student will be allowed to take semester/final exams prior to the scheduled exam times.